 Whole grains provide carbohydrates, fiber, vitamins and minerals.
-Carbohydrates in food turn into sugar and raise blood sugars.
-But the fiber in whole grain helps slow the release of the sugar into the bloodstream.
+Carbohydrates in food turn into sugar and raise blood sugars to provide a quick boost in energy.
+Fiber in whole grain helps slow the release of the sugar into the bloodstream.
 A slower release of sugar helps keep the blood sugar level consistent, notes the Jackson-Siegelbaum Gastroenterology Group.
 Whole grain foods to include in your diet to prevent reactive hypoglycemia include whole wheat bread, oatmeal, whole grain ready-to-eat cereals, whole wheat pasta, brown rice, barley, bulgur, whole grain crackers and popcorn.

-Vegetables contain only small amounts of carbohydrate, but act as a good source of fiber to help delay digestion.
-Healthy vegetable choices for reactive hypoglycemia include Brussels sprouts, white and sweet potatoes with the skin, carrots, spinach, broccoli, green beans, lettuce, cucumbers, asparagus, corn, peas, legumes, mushrooms and eggplant.
+Vegetables contain only small amounts of carbohydrate, but act as a good source of fiber to help slow down digestion.
+Healthy vegetable choices for reactive hypoglycemia include brussel sprouts, white and sweet potatoes with the skin, carrots, spinach, broccoli, green beans, lettuce, cucumbers, asparagus, corn, peas, legumes, mushrooms and eggplant.
 Legumes also act as a source of protein.
-Protein also takes the body longer to digest, which helps prevent low blood sugar.
+Protein also takes the body longer to digest, which helps prevent low blood sugar experienced with reactive hypoglycemia.

 Dairy provides protein, carbohydrate, vitamins and minerals and also helps control blood sugar for reactive hypoglycemia.
 Healthy choices include nonfat milk, 1 percent milk, nonfat and low-fat yogurt and low-fat cheeses.

 Lean meats and meat substitutes act as a significant source of protein.
 Including a lean meat or meat substitute with each meal can help you prevent low blood sugar, according to the Jackson-Siegelbaum Gastroenterology Group.
 Lean meat choices for reactive hypoglycemia include poultry, fish, pork chops, beef eye of round, lamb chops and veal.
-Meat substitutes include eggs, peanut butter, nuts and tofu.
+Meat substitutes on a hypoglycemia food list can include eggs, peanut butter, nuts and tofu.